 Prior to the pandemic our "Every day counts" approach to managing empty homes had delivered good performance in this area.
 This has been adversely affected by the lockdown and period when letting properties was restricted.
+We have developed a comprehensive action plan to drive recovery and improvements in this area during 2022/23.

-Taking actions to address this will be a key focus during 2021/22.
+Taking actions to address this will be a key focus during 2022/23.